queryluke/masseffect-5e/static/data/rules/01-04-using-these-rules.md

 title: Using these Rules
 ---

-This manual uses the <a href="http://dnd.wizards.com/articles/features/basicrules" target="_blank">Dungeons & Dragons 5th Edition Basid Rules</a>
+This manual uses the <a href="http://dnd.wizards.com/articles/features/basicrules" target="_blank">Dungeons & Dragons 5th Edition Basic Rules</a>
 as its core rule set.
 If you have never played D&D 5e, we recommend that you familiarize yourself with the basic rules first.
 Most of those rules are replicated and referenced in the rules section of this Player's Manual.